Top 5 Comfortable Hiking Pants for Petite Women | Get that Perfect Fit

 These REI Co-op Trailsmith Pants are very similar to the jogger hiking pants described above.
 The key difference is that these women’s hiking pants fit more like regular pants or jeans, NOT jogger-style.
 So how does this translate into fit for a petite and curvy body?

-These Trailsmith Pants are thicker in fabric, much thicker.
+These Trailsmith Pants are much thicker in fabric.
 If you want flexibility in your hiking pants early on, these are probably not the hiking pants for you.
 Not only did I have to size up (size 10) due to the lack of stretch, the waist only came up about mid-rise for me.
 While the thick fabric would probably provide great protection when hiking in certain areas, the thickness of the fabric really limited my movements, especially bending my knees, and discouraged me from buying these.

 Additionally, the inseam was much longer for my petite frame.
 You can actually see in the picture above that I had to fold the hem of the pants in order for them to fit me.
 Overall, the fit was not compatible with my petite and curvy body type.
+These were not worthy of winning the “hiking pants for petite women” prize.

 Features of the REI Co-op Trailsmith Pants